microsoft/DeepSpeed/docs/_posts/2021-12-09-deepspeed-moe-nlg.md

 NLG models](https://github.com/microsoft/Megatron-DeepSpeed/tree/moe-training),
 along with [specific example
 scripts](https://github.com/microsoft/Megatron-DeepSpeed/tree/moe-training/examples/MoE)
-to help get started with our pipeline.
+and [tutorial](/tutorials/mixture-of-experts-nlg) to help get started with our pipeline.
 We look forward to the application and the innovations that this may bring to the deep learning community.

 ## Acknowledgement

-This work was done in collaboration with Brandon Norick and Xia Song from the Turing Team, and Young Jin Kim, Alex Muzio, Hany Hassan Awadalla from Z-Code Team.
+This work was done in collaboration with Brandon Norick, Zhun Liu, Xia Song from the Turing Team, and Young Jin Kim, Alex Muzio, Hany Hassan Awadalla from Z-Code Team.
 We also thank Luis Vargas, Umesh Madan, Gopi Kumar, Andrey Proskurin and Mikhail Parakhin for their continuous support and guidance.